-Kopf Family Reservation webpage
+Kopf Family Reservation

-Kopf Family Reservation map
+About Kopf Family Reservation

 Located between the northernmost beach ridge (North Ridge) and the present Lake Erie shoreline, the Kopf Family Reservation sits on a geographic region called the Lake Plain.
 At one time the parkland was covered by Lake Warren.
 Slowly the land converted to a magnificent forest of oak and hickory, which sustained Native Americans for several thousand years until it was completely cleared by settlers just after 1800.
 Though poorly drained, this land sustained a wealth of wildlife, including black bears, wolves, and elk.
 But, like the forest, the settlers displaced most of the larger wildlife species.